What are lung carcinoid tumors?

 - Atypical carcinoids grow a little faster and are somewhat more likely to spread to other organs.
 They have more cells in the process of dividing and look more like a fast-growing tumor.
 They are much less common than typical carcinoids.

 Carcinoids are sometimes also classified by where they form in the lung.

 - Central carcinoids form in the walls of large airways (bronchi) near the center of the lungs.
 Most lung carcinoid tumors are central carcinoids, and nearly all of these are also typical carcinoids.

 - Peripheral carcinoids develop in the smaller airways (bronchioles) toward the outer edges of the lungs.
 These are more likely than central carcinoids to be atypical, although most peripheral carcinoids are still typical carcinoids.

-This distinction is important because the tumor’s location can affect which symptoms a patient has (see the section “Signs and symptoms of lung carcinoid tumors?”) and may also affect how the tumor is treated.
+This distinction is important because the tumor’s location can affect which symptoms a patient has (see “Signs and symptoms of lung carcinoid tumors?”) and may also affect how the tumor is treated.

 Last Medical Review: 02/05/2015